Thunderfenril/Moe-Ninja-Girls-bot/readme.md

     04. Rework the data command with the use of button.
     05. Rework the ranking command with the use of button.
     06. Redo Walkthrough command _detailled version when select a season, and a list_
+    07. Work on the function files, to reduce the Cognitive Complexity _give positionRanking & death_

 ### Data